You don’t need a three-hour morning ritual, a fancy studio, or a surge of divine inspiration to finish songs consistently.

 In your Notes app or songwriting journal, start a running list:

-- “Next hook idea: ‘I don’t break—I bend like wire’”
+- “Next hook idea: ‘I don’t break, I bend like wire’”

 - “Next bridge topic: childhood flashback”

-- “Next title idea: ‘Quiet When I’m Loud’”
+- “Next title idea: ‘Loud When I’m Quiet’”

 7. Track Your Wins (Even the Tiny Ones)